psychemedia/storytelling-notes/grateful_dead.md

 Introduction

 ... [*The Grateful Dead*] appears in a variety of different combinations, almost never alone.
 Indeed, it is so widespread a tale, and its combinations are so various, that there is the utmost difficulty in determining just what may properly be regarded the original kernel of it, the simple theme to which other motives were joined. ... what is the residuum when the tale is stripped of elements not common to a very great majority of the versions belonging to the cycle?
-What is left amounte to the folloving, — the story reduced to its lowest terms, I take it.
+What is left amounts to the following, — the story reduced to its lowest terms, I take it.

 A man finds a corpse lying unburied, and out of pure philanthropy procures interment for it at great personal inconvenience.
 Later he is met by the ghost of the dead man, who in many cases promises him help on condition of receiving, in return, half of whatever he gets.
 The hero obtains a wife (or some other reward), and, when called upon, is ready to fulfil his bargain as to sharing his possessions.